-Your allocated room and seat for each exam will be available to view in the Public Exams section of the portals.
-Each day a seating list will be displayed in The Limes and on Lower Pugin corridor.
-Check before each exam and remember your allocated room and seat number, which may differ for each exam.
+If you log in to My School Portal your allocated room for each exam will be shown.
+Each day a seating list will be displayed in The Limes atrium, on the 6th Form notice board outside the common room and on the Pugin corridors.
+Check before each exam and remember your allocated room, which may differ for each exam.